 Another important thing to know: Glacier National Park recently implemented a vehicle registration system.
 If you’re accessing Going-to-the-Sun Road from the West side or visiting the North Fork area between the hours of 7am-3pm, you’ll need a vehicle registration in addition to your ceremony permit.
 You can find all the details here!

 Now that you have your date and location, it’s time to book your vendors!
 If you book with me, I will send you a list of amazing vendors in the area to ensure that you get the best team on your elopement day!
+I also offer an all inclusive package, which takes the guess work out of booking some of your vendors!
 You can also check out Montana Bride for an extensive list of amazing Montana wedding vendors.

 Some ideas of other vendors that you may want to have included on your elopement day: officiant, hair and makeup team, florals, catering (whether it’s for a larger venue, or a picnic with just the two of you!), bakery, or videographer just to name a few.